 1 CCNY, NOAA/CREST, 138th Street and Convent Avenue, New York, NY 10031 2 ORA NOAA/NESDIS, E/RA1 5200 Auth Road, Camp Springs, MD 20746 SPIE Meeting August 13-17, 2006.
-Meeting Journal paper 6300-22

-As new instruments are developed, it is becoming clear that our ability to generate data is rapidly outstripping our ability to transmit this data.
-The Advanced Baseline Imager (ABI), that is currently being developed as the future imager on the Geostationary Environmental Satellite (GOES-R) series, will offer more spectral bands, higher spatial resolution, and faster imaging than the current GOES imager.
+Meeting Journal paper 6300-22 bands, higher spatial resolution, and faster imaging than the current GOES imager.
 As a result of the instrument development, enormous amounts of data must be transmitted from the platform to the ground, redistributed globally through band-limited channels, as well as archived.
 This makes efficient compression critical.
-According to Shannon's Noiseless Coding Theorem, an a upper bound on the compression ratio can be computed by estimating the entropy of the data.
+According to Shannon's Noiseless Coding Theorem, an upper bound on the compression ratio can be computed by estimating the entropy of the data.
 Since the data is essentially a stream, we must determine a partition of the data into samples that capture the important correlations.
 We use a spatial window partition so that as the window size is increased the estimated entropy stabilizes.
 As part of our analysis we show that we can estimate the entropy despite the high dimensionality of the data.
 We achieve this by using nearest neighbor based estimates.
 We complement these a posteriori estimates with a priori estimates based on an analysis of sensor noise.
-Using this noise analysis we propose an upper bound on the compression achievable.
-We apply our analysis to an ABI proxy in order estimate bounds for compression on the upcoming GOES-R imager.
+Using this noise analysis to an ABI proxy in order estimate bounds for compression on the upcoming GOES-R imager.